eugene-kamenev/wicket-groovy-DSL/README.md

 fragment.property(User.class) { it.town.title }
 ```
 TypeSafeModelBuilder will build the string 'town.title' and create new PropertyModel<I>('town.title', model)
-What do you think about this?
-It is groovy way.

 Also DSL contains useful shortcut methods like this: